 Implementation of the proposed project, like all other projects implemented under the 2007 LRDP, would increase greenhouse gas (GHG) emissions associated with the campus as a result of project construction.
-A greenhouse gas assessment (GHGA) was completed for the MCEP (See Appendix B) to estimate the project's construction and operational related GHG emissions.
-The assessment notes that sources of GHG emissions during construction would include off-road construction vehicles and equipment, on-road haul trucks, and employee vehicles (Appendix B page 23).
-The primary source of the project's operational related GHG emissions would be generated by motor vehicles, and that other emissions would be generated from fuel combustion for space and water heating, as well as off-site GHG emissions resulting from the generation of electricity consumed by the project (Appendix B page 25).
+A greenhouse gas assessment (GHGA) was completed for the UEC (See Appendix B) to estimate the project's construction and operational related GHG emissions.
+The assessment notes that sources of GHG emissions during construction would include off-road construction vehicles and equipment, on-road haul trucks, and employee vehicles (Appendix B page 26).
+The primary source of the project's operational related GHG emissions would be generated by motor vehicles, and that other emissions would be generated from fuel combustion for space and water heating, as well as off-site GHG emissions resulting from the generation of electricity consumed by the project (Appendix B page 27).
 GHGs emitted from these sources would include carbon dioxide and nitrous oxide (LRDP FEIR Vol I page 5-8).

 The GHGA prepared for the project calculated project construction and operation related emissions using the CalEEMod v.
 2013.2.1 computer model.
-The project's total construction carbon dioxide equivalent emissions as indicated in Table 4 (Appendix B page 26) would be 1,298.7 metric tons per year and its 30-year project life average annual emissions per SCAQMD thresholds would be 43.3 metric tons per year.
-The project's total annual operational carbon dioxide equivalent emissions as indicated in Table 5 (Appendix B page 27) would be 2,896 metric tons per year.
-The project's total estimated annual emissions as noted in Table 5 would be 2,938.9 metric tons per year, below the SCAQMD suggested significance threshold of 3,000 metric tons per year.
+The project's total construction carbon dioxide equivalent emissions as indicated in Table 3 (Appendix B page 26) would be 795.3 metric tons per year and its 30-year project life average annual emissions (annual construction emissions averaged over the life of the project) per SCAQMD thresholds would be 26.5 metric tons per year.
+The project's total annual operational carbon dioxide equivalent emissions as indicated in Table 4 (Appendix B page 27) would be 704.7 metric tons per year.
+The project's total estimated annual emissions (annual operational emissions plus project life average construction emissions) as noted in Table 4 would be 731.2 metric tons per year, below the SCAQMD suggested significance threshold of 3,000 metric tons per year.
 Thus, the GHGA concluded that the project would not result in a significant impact due to GHG emissions and no mitigation measures are required (Appendix B page 27).

-Although the MCEP would not result in significant impacts, as stated in the Project Description, the project would be constructed consistent with the UC's PSP, which the GHGA determined would further reduce emissions on the campus (Appendix B page 27).
+Although the UEC would not result in significant impacts, as stated in the Project Description, the project must comply with UC's Policy on Sustainable Practices, which the GHGA determined would further reduce emissions on the campus (Appendix B page 27).
 Measures from the Policy incorporated into the project would result in significant energy savings, construction waste reductions, recycled material use, and water conservation.
 Such features, as described in the Project Description, would include an overall energy efficiency that would exceed the standards of California Title 24 criteria by at least 20%.
 To achieve this goal, the project design would include building features such as high-performance glazing, insulation and radiant barrier, high reflectance roofing materials, high efficiency natural gas water heaters, low flow hot-water faucets, energy efficient lighting, Energy Control Systems, efficient exhaust fans, and high efficiency air conditioning equipment where applicable.
 Individual building component features will contribute to overall building annual energy savings, allowing the project to exceed the Code required minimum energy performance.

-Additionally, consistent with UC Policy, in June 2009 UCI adopted a climate action and sustainability plan entitled "Achieving Net Zero: Climate Change & Sustainability."
-The goals presented in the plan include the university achieving 2000 GHG emissions levels by 2012, 1990 GHG emissions levels by 2020, and 80% below 1990 GHG emissions levels by 2050 with a commitment to achieve climate neutrality as soon as possible.
+Additionally, consistent with UC Policy on Sustainable Practices, in June 2009 UCI adopted a climate action and sustainability plan entitled "Achieving Net Zero: Climate Change & Sustainability."
+The goals presented in the plan include the university achieving 2000 GHG emissions levels by 2014, 1990 GHG emissions levels by 2020, and 80% below 1990 GHG emissions levels by 2050 with a commitment to achieve climate neutrality as soon as possible.
 This commitment goes beyond the goals of AB 32 and the Governor's Executive Order S 3 05, both of which set goals to achieve 1990 levels of GHG emissions by 2020.